Comprehensive Guide: How to Start an Airbnb

 Once the space is listed, your time will shift towards how to ensure the listing increases its booking rate and maintains it.
 Managing against potential risks is also important.
 Especially early on, it might seem like a good idea to start booking long term bookings over 30 days.
 But it has been shown to be a potential squatter scenario.
 Focus on starting with shorter stays to get to know guests and have some guest turnover to develop guest turnover processes.

 There you have it!
-Our guide on how to furnish an Airbnb from out of state and make it available for other short-term rental platforms as well.
+Our guide on how to start an Airbnb and make it available for other short-term rental platforms as well.
 Have any other tips that we didn’t mention?
 Feel free to share it with our team at hi@furnishr.com and we’ll be sure to add it to this guide!